- Sponsored Content

 Little Cafe Poca Cosa (The Little One) is considered “the tiny restaurant with a big heart”.
 Sister to the big Café Poca Cosa, this casual setting offers an experience you’ll never forget.
 The best part about this one is that you won’t leave without a hug and a kiss!
 But make sure to bring cash, as cards are not accepted.

-For more information, visit Little Cafe Poca Cosa on Yelp.
+For more information, visit Little Cafe Poca Cosa.

 Maynards is a light, airy market where you can buy a variety of food, drinks, and other goods.
 This intimate area features a deli, coffee bar, bakery, and provides food such as Buttermilk Blueberry Muffins and Truffled Egg Salad.
 Maynards also features a small retail section where you can purchase items from vendors around the Tucson area.
 Maynards Kitchen features an elegant restaurant for dinner.